splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/50-profiling-db-query.md

 ---
 ## 1. Introduction

 As we have seen in the previous chapter, you can trace your interactions between the various services using APM without touching your code, which will allow you to identify issues faster.
-However as seen, beside tracing, Splunk Zero Config for Auto-Instrumentations offers additional features out of the box that can help you finding issues faster.
+However as seen, besides tracing, Splunk Zero Config for Auto-Instrumentations offers additional features out of the box that can help you finding issues faster.
 In this section we are going to look at 2 of them:

 * Always-on Profiling and Java Metrics
 * Database Query Performance

-If you want to dive deeper in Always-on Profiling or DB-Query performance, we have a separate Ninja Workshop called ***Debug Problems*** that you can follow for more detailed info.
+If you want to dive deeper into Always-on Profiling or DB-Query performance, we have a separate Ninja Workshop called ***Debug Problems*** that you can follow for more detailed info.

 ## 2. AlwaysOn Profiling and Metrics

 When we installed the Splunk Distribution of the OpenTelemetry Collector using the Helm chart earlier, we configured it to enable **AlwaysOn Profiling** and **Metrics**.
 This means that the collector will automatically generate CPU and Memory profiles for the application and send them to Splunk Observability Cloud.

-When you deploy the PetClinic application, and set the Annotation, the collector automatically detects the application and instruments it for traces and profiling.

-we can verify this by examining the startup logs of one of our Java based containers we are instrumenting by running the following script:
+When you deploy the PetClinic application and set the annotation, the collector automatically detects the application and instruments it for traces and profiling.
+We can verify this by examining the startup logs of one of the Java containers we are instrumenting by running the following script:

 ```bash
 .  ~/workshop/petclinic/scripts/get_logs.sh
 ```

-The logs should show what flags where picked up by the Java Auto instrumentation agent:
+The logs should show what flags were picked up by the Java Auto instrumentation agent:

 {{% tab title="Example output" %}}